 Below you'll find answers to some of the most common questions we receive from our international applicants.
-You can also visit our general Admissions FAQ for even more answers!
-Further down this page you'll find a Glossary of terms commonly used in U.S. college admissions.
+You can also visit our general Admissions FAQ for even more helpful information!
+Further down this page you'll find a glossary of terms commonly used in U.S. college admissions.

 Does Messiah College have any student organizations for international students?

-Yes - quite a few!
-The International Student Association/MuKappa aids international students, MKs and TCKs in making cultural adjustments, and provides an on-going network of encouragement, fellowship, and understanding among its members.
-ISA/MuKappa also works at bringing world awareness to the college community and to the community outside of Messiah College.
-Other student organizations under the umbrella of the Multicultural Council include the African Student Union, Asian Student Union, Black Student Union, C.R.U.M.B.L.E., La Alianza Latina and Middle Eastern Student Association.
+Yes, quite a few!
+The International Student Association/MuKappa aids international students, missionary kids (MKs) and third culture kids (TCKs) in making cultural adjustments and provides an ongoing network of encouragement, fellowship and understanding among its members.
+ISA/MuKappa also works at bringing world awareness to the College community and to the broader community outside of Messiah College.
+Other student organizations under the umbrella of the Multicultural Council include the African Student Union, Asian Student Union, Black Student Union, La Alianza Latina and Middle Eastern Student Association.

-How diverse is the student body?Messiah College students represent approximately 30 U.S. states and 29 countries.
-Our student body includes 2.9% international students and 7.9% students from underrepresented populations.
+How diverse is the student body?Messiah College students represent approximately 37 U.S. states and 27 countries.
+Our student body includes 2.3 percent international students and 8.5 percent students from underrepresented populations.
 As a Messiah student you will also live among students, faculty and staff from multiple Christian denominations, from urban, suburban and rural communities, from various political perspectives and from a range of family backgrounds.